Ian2731/Budget-Election-Analysis/README.md

 Using the election poll csv I am creating a script that calculates:
   (Total number of votes cast)
-  (Complete list of candidates who received votes) -Percentage of votes each candidate won
+  (Complete list of candidates who received votes) (Percentage of votes each candidate won)
   -Total number of votes each candidate won
   -Winner of the election based on popular vote